 Hemming Morse has advised large corporations, government agencies and both classes of and individual employees in a wide array of labor- related disputes.
-As a result, we are deeply familiar with the complex issues involved in these matters, including back and overtime pay, penalties for violations in wage and hour and wrongful termination cases, and the numerous complexities surrounding trade secret misappropriation claims.
-Our breadth of knowledge and targeted experience enables us to provide expert consultation on the development of effective strategies for resolving these and other complex disputes.
+As a result, we are deeply familiar with the complex issues involved in these matters, including back and overtime pay, penalties for violations in wage and hour and wrongful termination cases, statistics and datasets, discrimination claims, and the numerous complexities surrounding trade secret misappropriation claims.
+Our breadth of knowledge and targeted experience enables us to provide expert consultation on the development of effective strategies for resolving these and other labor and employment-related disputes.

 Calculation of Damages for Overtime Pay Violations

-Hemming Morse was engaged by plaintiffs’ counsel in a class action where 2,400 employees sued Farmers Insurance Exchange for overtime pay violations.
-After analyzing the nature and extent of such violations, we calculated the damages and related penalties and interest at more than $124 million, which was ultimately the approximate amount awarded by the jury.
+Hemming Morse was engaged by counsel in a class action in which 2,400 employees sued Farmers Insurance Exchange for overtime pay violations.
+After analyzing the nature and extent of such violations, we calculated the damages and related penalties, assuming liability.

 Determination of Unpaid Wages for Hours Worked

-Hemming Morse was engaged by plaintiffs’ counsel to analyze the employer defendant’s books and records to determine if the defendant was properly tracking hours for and paying wages to employees working under a contract with the city of Alameda, California.
-Our team ultimately determined that the defendant had not kept accurate payroll records with respect to the hours worked under the contract, and, as a result we were further retained to calculate unpaid wages on all hours worked, as well as related penalties and interest, for more than 200 employees.
-The California Superior Court in Alameda County awarded plaintiffs the entire amount as calculated by Hemming Morse.
+Hemming Morse was engaged by counsel to analyze the employer defendant’s books and records to determine if the defendant was properly tracking hours for and paying wages to employees working under a contract with the city of Alameda, California.
+Our team analyzed the accounting and human resources system to evaluate whether earned wages had been paid, as well as calculating penalties and interest, for more than 200 employees.

-Calculation of Damages for Employees Misclassified as Independent Contractors
+Calculation of Damages for Employees Classified as Independent Contractors

-A class of employees sued Fortune 500 Company RPS, Inc. for improperly classifying employees as independent contractors.
-Hemming Morse was retained by plaintiffs’ counsel to assist in calculating the amount of damages that the employee class suffered as a result of the company’s elaborate efforts to characterize employees as independent contractors.
-Our team’s work in determining damages related to unpaid out-of-pocket expenses helped to achieve a favorable decision and a substantial damages award for the plaintiffs.
-The scope and magnitude of this decision has national implications.
+A class of employees sued a Fortune 500 Company for improperly classifying employees as independent contractors.
+Hemming Morse was retained by to assist in calculating the amount of damages resulting from the alleged improper characterization.
+Our team’s work in calculating damages also included analysis of unpaid out-of-pocket expenses.